 A claim of equivalence encompasses three aspects — the technical, biological, and clinical attributes of the device.
 So, if you are comparing two devices that have the same features but are built of different materials, it will not make the cut.
 Therefore, spend some time digging into the features of the subject and equivalent device in all three domains before making a claim.

 According to MedDev 2.7/1 rev 4, equivalence claims should be backed up with strong scientific evidence.
 This may require an extensive literature search to address the device’s technical, biological, and clinical specifications.

-The medical device manufacturer should identify and declare any differences between the two devices that are revealed during the literature analysis – don’t shy away from them.
+The medical device manufacturer should identify and declare any differences between the two devices that are revealed during the literature appraisal – don’t shy away from them.
 Conducting a Gap Analysis to see whether there is a clinically relevant difference between your product and the proposed equivalent will also help you to flesh out the equivalence claim.

 Along with this, the manufacturer may need information relating to the equivalent device that isn’t easy to obtain – which means another tip is to…

 Under the terms of the MDR, it’s necessary to show that you have sufficient access to data relating to the equivalent device.